-Student enrollment status is defined for certification purposes as either full-time or part-time.
-Full-time graduate student enrollment is 6 semester hours in a semester.
-Part-time status is assigned to any graduate student enrolled for fewer than 6 semester hours in a semester.
+The student is expected to maintain consecutive enrollment, which is defined for certification purposes as either fulltime or part-time.
+Full- time student enrollment is 6 or more semester hours in a semester.
+Part-time student enrollment is fewer than 6 semester hours in a semester.
+The student may request one semester break.
+A student that does not return following a semester break will be unofficially withdrawn and will be required to reapply.

-A non-degree graduate student must make a decision to remain a non-degree student or become a degree-seeking student after the student has completed 12 semester hours of coursework.
+A non-degree student must make a decision to remain a non-degree student or become a degree-seeking student after the student has completed 12 semester hours of coursework.

-A degree-seeking graduate student must complete the program requirements within 6 years from the date first enrolled in that program or the student may be required to change to the current program requirements at the University.
+A master's degree student must complete the program requirements within 6 years from the date first enrolled in that program or the student may be required to change to the current program requirements at the University.